 Atmosphere effects requires Exponential Height Fog plugged into the BP_InfinityWeatherControllers to work properly.
 Remembet to polace height fog actor on your map and set the attribute of weather controller.

-The system can be controlled dynamically with blending between parameters during the game using functions below.
+The system can be controlled dynamically by blending between parameters during the game using the functions below.

 The precipitation system is the most advanced part of this pack.
 The system is based on single material combined with a single mesh (no Niagara or Cascade).
 The effect of billboarding is computed in vertex shader in the local space of the camera.
 That means the system has almost no PCU cost and the system is ultra-fast.